fedora-modularity/dependency-report/modules/perl/README.md

 # perl
 This is a dependency report for the perl module.

+An initial [modulemd file](perl.yaml) has been generated.
+It is experimental and probably unusable at this point.
 ## Dependencies
 ## Binary packages (all arches combined)
 * `gdbm-devel`